 Sanders said he moved the Democratic Party to the left during his 2016 campaign, raising issues like Medicare-for-all, a $15 minimum wage and tuition-free college.

-Former Massachusetts Gov. Bill Weld is the only Republican to challenge Trump in the 2020 election, announcing the formation of an exploratory committee Feb.
-15. He hopes to appeal to the Republicans and independents who don't support Trump but don't want a Democrat in office.
+Former Massachusetts Gov. Bill Weld is the only Republican to challenge Trump in the 2020 election, announcing his formal candidacy April 15.
+He hopes to appeal to the Republicans and independents who don't support Trump but don't want a Democrat in office.